-We may disclose your information to other Resident users.
-For example, if you post a review to our Site, we will display your review, and other information to all visitors to our Site.
+We may disclose your information to other Resident users and the general public if you post a review to our Site.

 We may disclose your information to our vendors, service providers, agents, or others who perform functions on our behalf.
-For example, we may disclose your information to third-party service providers to process payments on our behalf.
+For example, we may disclose your information to third-party service providers to provide IT services, to sell or deliver products and Services, or to provide financing or process payments on our behalf.

-We may disclose your information to another entity in connection with, including during negotiations of, an acquisition or merger, sale or transfer of a business unit or assets, bankruptcy proceeding, or as part of any other similar business transfer.
+We may disclose your information to another entity in connection with, including during negotiations of, an acquisition or merger, sale or transfer of a business unit or assets, a financing due diligence, bankruptcy proceeding, or as part of any other similar business transfer.

 We may disclose your information to comply with applicable legal or regulatory obligations, including as part of a judicial proceeding; in response to a subpoena, warrant, court order, or other legal process; or as part of an investigation or request, whether formal or informal, from law enforcement or a government official.

-We may disclose aggregate, anonymous, or de-identified information about users for marketing, advertising, research, compliance, or other purposes.
+We may disclose aggregate, non-personally identifiable, or de-identified information about users for marketing, advertising, research, compliance, or other purposes.

 We may use third parties such as network advertisers to serve advertisements on our Services and on third-party websites or other media (e.g., social networking platforms).
 This enables us and these third parties to target advertisements to you for products and services in which you might be interested.
 We may provide these third-party advertisers with information, including personal information, about you.

 Users in the United States may opt out of many third-party ad networks.
-For example, you may go to the Digital Advertising Alliance (“DAA”) Consumer Choice Page for information about opting out of interest-based advertising and your choices regarding having information used by DAA companies.
-You may also go to the Network Advertising Initiative (“NAI”) Consumer Opt-Out Page for information about opting out of interest-based advertising and your choices regarding having information used by NAI members.
+For example, you may go to the Digital Advertising Alliance (“DAA”) Consumer Choice Page for information about opting out of interest-based advertising and your choices regarding having information used by DAA companies at www.aboutads.info.

-Opting out from one or more companies listed on the DAA Consumer Choice Page or the NAI Consumer Opt-Out Page will opt you out from those companies’ delivery of interest-based content or ads to you, but it does not mean you will no longer receive any advertising through our Services or on other websites or applications.
+Opting out from one or more companies listed on the DAA Consumer Choice Page will opt you out from those companies’ delivery of interest-based content or ads to you, but it does not mean you will no longer receive any advertising through our Services or on other websites or applications.
 You may continue to receive advertisements, for example, based on the particular website that you are viewing (i.e., contextually based ads).
-Also, if your browsers are configured to reject cookies when you opt out on the DAA or NAI websites, your opt out may not be effective.
-Additional information is available on the DAA’s website at www.aboutads.info or the NAI’s website at www.networkadvertising.org.
+Also, if your browsers are configured to reject cookies when you opt out, your opt out may not be effective.

 Our Services do not respond to Do Not Track signals.
 For more information about Do Not Track signals, please click here.
 You may, however, disable certain tracking as discussed in the Cookies and Other Tracking Mechanisms section above (e.g., by disabling cookies).
 You also may opt-out of targeted advertising by following the instructions in the Interest-Based Advertising section above.